 "We always greeted each other, it's such a shock," said Julie McIntosh, 32, who works in a hair salon on his block.

-Ledger split last Sept from partner, Michelle Williams, with whom he has a daughter, Matilda.
+Ledger split last Sept from partner, Michelle Williams, with whom he has a 2 year old daughter, Matilda.

 Ledger's early career as an actor was marked by small roles in several independent features in his home country of Australia.